j2969719/doublecmd-plugins/plugins/wfx/tmppanel_crap/readme.md

 - `doublecmd-qt5`

 ## Notes
-The folder structure and links are stored in ini file.
+The folder structure and links are stored in json file.